moretrim/victoria2-troubleshooting/README.markdown

 Fixes:

-- The device or filesystem where the user files live has no available storage left.
-You will have to free up some space.
+- If the device or filesystem where the user files live has no available storage left, you will have to free up some space.

 - Initialising the flag cache for the first time is an expensive operation.
 If the game is not crashing, make sure you are giving the operation a chance by leaving it some time to complete.